v-wei40680/codexia/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Disclaimer

+Codexia is an independent open-source project and is not built by OpenAI or any company.

 ## 🙏 Acknowledgments